alirezamonfared/InsightDataScienceCC/README.md

 4. **run.bat** This file contains the proper run commands.
 This file first wipes off the contents of the tweet_output and also the executable InsightDataScienceCC.exe.
 It also makes sure that csc.exe which is the compiler for C# is in your PATH.
 It then compiles the source code and creates a new executable InsightDataScienceCC.exe and then runs it.
 It also makes sure the created output files are in tweet_output directory.
 5. **InsightDataScienceCC.exe** This is  the executable for the codes in src folder.
 You do not need to worry about this file as it will be re-created when you call run.bat.

+## How to Run:

+To run the code, you need to have a Windows Machine or have workarounds to make C# work on another OS.
+If you are on a Windows machine, simply open the command line by typing cmd in your start menu.
+Go to the folder where you have cloned the GitHub repository and type "run".

+## Troubleshoot

-You may need to slightly modify lines 1 and 2 of the run.bat to point to the correct location of your C# comipler.
-But it shall work as-is if you have .NET Framewor version 3.5 installed on your system.
+If your run statement does not work, you may need to slightly modify lines 1 and 2 of the run.bat to point to the correct location of your C# compiler.
+But it shall work as-is if you have .NET Framework version 3.5 installed on your system.
+In case that the problem persists, send me an email at alrieza@gatech.edu.